How does a construction CPA help NJ contractors?

 Certified payroll records must be kept for each prevailing wage project.
 Periodic reports must be filed.
 ProAxis sets up payroll systems that capture prevailing wage rules and produce the required certified payroll reports.

 Subcontractor management has its own rules.
-Any subcontractor paid $600 or more in the year must get a Form 1099-NEC.
+For payments made in 2025, any subcontractor paid $600 or more must get a Form 1099-NEC.
+For payments made after December 31, 2025, the One Big Beautiful Bill raised that threshold to $2,000, indexed for inflation starting 2027 (per the IRS).
 Before issuing 1099s, contractors should collect W-9 forms and check each taxpayer ID number.
 Failure to issue 1099s correctly can trigger IRS penalties.
 It can also trigger backup withholding rules.
 ProAxis handles 1099 prep and filing for construction clients at year-end.

 Equipment Depreciation, Bonus Depreciation, and Cash Flow Management